SidneyGoveia/r4geo/_posts/2018-01-08-analise-espacial-R.md

 ---
-title: Referências sobre Análise Espacial no R
+title: Análise Geoespacial no R
 category: General
 feature_image: "https://unsplash.it/1200/400?image=200"
 ---